 North Carolina’s first known mosque was established in Durham nearly 65 years ago, and a current exhibit honors the rich, living history of African American Muslims in the city.
 “The Transformational History of Ar-Razzaq Islamic Center in Durham” will be on view through December 12, 2022, in the Jerry and Bruce Chappell Family Gallery at the Perkins Library.
 The thoughtfully curated and thought-provoking exhibition explores five facets of thriving Muslim life in Durham: culture, business, education, civic engagement and… read more about Celebrating North Carolina’s First Mosque and Durham’s Muslim Community »

 Leela Prasad, professor of religious studies, has been elected vice president of the American Academy of Religion (AAR).
 The leadership role puts Prasad in position to serve as president-elect next year and as the association’s president the following year.
 Prasad’s research focuses on the intersection of religious studies, anthropology, history and literature, with particular attention to South Asia.
-Her first book, “Poetics of Conduct: Narrative and Moral Being in a South Indian Town,” explored how everyday stories,… read more about Leela Prasad Elected to Leadership Role in American Academy of Religion »
+Her first book, “Poetics of Conduct: Narrative and Moral Being in a South Indian Town,” explored how everyday… read more about Leela Prasad Elected to Leadership Role in American Academy of Religion »

 Professor of Religious Studies Leela Prasad was recently elected vice president of the American Academy of Religion (AAR).
 According to AAR, the vice presidency is a one-year term, followed by automatically becoming President-Elect, then President without additional elections: “During their tenure, the Vice President will have the opportunity to affect AAR policy in powerful ways; in particular, during the presidential year, the incumbent makes many of the appointments of members to openings on working groups.
 In addition… read more about Prasad Elected AAR Vice President »